Incubaid/www-incubaid/www.incubaid.com/content/members/Bettercoin.md

 -   Speculation-free, backed by real assets and social responsible projects
 -   Secure identification and privacy regulated by Itsyou.online
 -   Community driven financial institution without central command

-##### Why Bettercoin?

-The world is more and more driven by greed, war and consumption which leads to more and more pollution and poverty.
-The Bettercoin.org project is driven by people with ambition to do good and use the latest innovations and technology to create a safe and stabel currency.

--   Investment in green and eco-friendy digital economies
--   Investment in social responsible projects in emerging markets
--   Investment in a more scalable and privacy-protected democratic Internet
--   Investment in delivering low-cost low-energy consuming mobile connectivity

-Feel free to join our Bettecoin movement as stakeholder, shareholder, project investor, or simply because you care.

 ##### Website: